Zenika/alpine-chrome/README.md

 Some examples are available on the `examples` [directory](examples):

-- [docker-compose](https://github.com/Zenika/alpine-chrome/blob/master/examples/docker-compose) to launch a chrome calling a nginx server in the same docker-compose
+- 🐳 [docker-compose](https://github.com/Zenika/alpine-chrome/blob/master/examples/docker-compose) to launch a chrome calling a nginx server in the same docker-compose
+- ☸️ [kubernetes](https://github.com/Zenika/alpine-chrome/tree/master/examples/k8s) to launch a pod with a headless chrome
-- [x11](https://github.com/Zenika/alpine-chrome/blob/master/examples/x11) to experiment this image with a X11 server.
+- 🖥 [x11](https://github.com/Zenika/alpine-chrome/blob/master/examples/x11) to experiment this image with a X11 server.

 # References